AaronBenDaniel/AaronBenDanielWebsite/content/posts/juniorweek22.md

 I haven’t confirmed the actual cause of the ROV’s problems, and am betting that it’s due to insufficient current supply.
 If increasing the available current still doesn’t solve the issue… I don’t know what I’ll do.

 {{< youtube Fl3BkwJZ8EQ >}}

+I also started designing a mechanical gripper for the ROV.
+I only did the very basic mechanical design before I handed it off to a prospective new member.
+Alex Pilika is a sophomore in the Robotics & Engineering shop and has expressed interest in joining the team.
+He has said that he will attempt to design a gripper, but honestly, I’m doubtful that it’ll actually get done in a reasonable amount of time.
+I guess I’ll see in the next week or so.